responseinformationsdesign/sf_event_mgt/Documentation/Faq/Index.rst

 The extension comes with 2 default payment methods "debit" and "transfer".
 Both payment methods do not include any further payment processing.

-It is possible to extend the extension with own payment methods that include furter payment processing (e.g. by an external payment provider).
+It is possible to extend the extension with own payment methods that include further payment processing (e.g. by an external payment provider).

 For more information on how to add custom payment methods, see :ref:`developer_payment` section